1. Help Center

 How do I know if a plan is private?

-You'll see a privacy indicator/label across the plan name in the Access column in All plans page, below the Plan name in the Planner and Alignment pages.
+You'll see a privacy label across the plan name in the Access column in the Plans page.

 If the parent plan is set to private and you do not have access to it, then you'll see the child plans unaligned in the Alignment page and in the Parent plan column, you'll see Private plan instead of the parent plan name.